langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   ```

 - The `select` statement is essentially a loop.
 When the user enters a choice, the body of the loop (between the `do`
-  and `done` will be executed), and then the script will reprompt for the next value.
-It doesn't repdisplay the list
+  and `done` will be executed), and then the script will re-prompt for the next value.
+It doesn't re-display the list
   each time, only if the user makes no choice and simply presses the `<Enter>` key.
 The looping will stop when it
   reaches the end of the file, which means when the user types `<Ctrl> + d`.
   [O'Reilly: `bash` Cookbook, 2nd Edition](#oreilly-bash-cookbook-2nd-edition)